 Take the Professional plan on annual billing, which is where most agencies and in-house teams sit.
 The current rates work out at €16 a month for a Full seat, €12 for a Dev seat — that one bundles 500 AI credits — and just €3 for a Collab seat.
 Figma quotes in dollars and euros, so the sterling figure moves with the exchange rate, but UK buyers are looking at around £12 per editor per month on Professional, annual billing, and roughly £45 per editor per month once you step up to the Organization plan.

 That £12-to-£45 jump is the number I’d circle in red.
-The leap isn’t about adding designers — it’s about buying the controls (SSO, centralised admin, branching) that a bigger team eventually can’t run without.
-A four-person studio doesn’t need it.
-A forty-person one will be quietly forced into it, and the per-seat price nearly quadruples on the way through.
+The leap isn’t about adding designers — it’s about buying the controls (SSO, centralised admin, design-system branching) that a bigger team eventually can’t run without.
+A four-person studio doesn’t need any of it.
+A forty-person one will be quietly forced into it the first time someone asks for single sign-on or proper access management, and the per-seat price nearly quadruples on the way through.
+If you’re a growing UK team, that step-up is the cost you should be budgeting for now, not the headline £12 — because once you cross it, every seat you own gets dearer at the same time.

 Is the Dev seat worth it?

 And watch the small print.
 Figma’s own support pages warn that extra charges can appear mid-cycle when someone takes an action that upgrades their seat — a viewer who edits one frame can tip into a billable editor without anyone deciding to spend the money.
-On the new role-based model that trap is easier to fall into, not harder.
+On the new role-based model that trap is easier to fall into, not harder, because the line between “looking” and “editing” is now exactly the line between two prices.
+If you hand out Collab seats to keep costs down, make sure your stakeholders know that tidying a single component will quietly cost you.

 Scale, and the discount nobody volunteers

 If you’re past about fifty seats, the list price stops being the real price.
 Vendr’s benchmarks show teams at that size negotiating 15 to 30 per cent off, with median annual Figma spend landing near $27,630.
 That discount is never offered up front — you have to ask, ideally at renewal, ideally with a competitor’s quote open in another tab.
-A UK team taking the sticker price at fifty-plus seats is leaving a meaningful sum on the table every year.
+A UK team taking the sticker price at fifty-plus seats is leaving a meaningful sum on the table every year, and procurement teams treat that as money found rather than money saved.

 The seats I’d buy, and the one I’d cut